Find Affordable College Courses

 Russellville, AR

-Arkansas Tech University ranked #9 on this year’s Most Popular Allied Health Professions Undergraduate Certificate Schools in Arkansas list.
-Located in the town of Russellville, ATU is a public school with a moderately-sized student population.
+With a ranking of #9, Arkansas Tech University did quite well on this year’s most popular schools for allied health professions students working on their undergraduate certificate.
+Located in the town of Russellville, ATU is a public college with a moderately-sized student population.

 About 43% of the students majoring in allied health at the school are women while 57% are male.